hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Fermilab LHC Physics Center"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "https://indico.cern.ch/event/882586/videoconference/"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "41.8407"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-88.2794"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Sep 30 - Oct 2, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:30 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-09-30      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-10-02        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Matt Bellis", "Edgar Carrera", "Kati Lassila-Perini"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]